gcross/LogicGrowsOnTrees/TUTORIAL.md

-now instead waits for the user to press enter, and if the user does so, then the controller tells the supervisor that it should perform a progress update --- that is, that it should contact all the workers and fetch their current results and checkpoints --- and then finally it tells the supervisor to abort.
+now instead waits for the user to press enter, and if the user does so, then the controller tells the supervisor that it should perform a progress update --- that is, that it should contact all the workers and fetch their current results and checkpoints --- and then finally the controller tells the supervisor to abort.

 Next, note that the `main` function is a loop: